Quantitative stability for the Brascamp-Lieb inequality and moment measures: Introduction

 On the other hand, given $\psi$ also convex, which we will view informally as in the dual space of variables of $\varphi$ by frequently considering $\psi = \varphi^*$, we define the \emph{moment measure} associated with $\psi$ as

-In~\cite{cordero2015moment,santambrogio2016dealing}, it was proven that for any measure $\mu \in \mathscr{P}_1(\mathbb{R^d})$, that is a Radon probability measure over $\mathbb{R}^d$ with finite first moments, admits a moment measure representation, there exists a convex and essentially continuous (see the definition in Section~\ref{subsec.general_moment_measures}) potential $\psi_\mu$ such that~\eqref{eq.moment_measure_def} holds.
-In addition, it is also unique up to translations.
-Using the Prékopa-Leindler inequality, it was shown in~\cite{cordero2015moment} that the moment measure of $\psi$ is $\mu$ if and only if its Legendre transform $\varphi \eqdef \psi^*$ is a maximizer of
+The moment measure problem consists of the inverse question: under what conditions on a probability measure $\mu \in \mathscr{P}_1(\mathbb{R^d})$, the space of Radon probability distributions with finite first moments, is there a convex function $\psi$ such that $\mu_\psi = \mu$?
+In~\cite{cordero2015moment,santambrogio2016dealing} it was proven that $\mu$ is centered at the origin and is not concentrated in a hyperplane of $\mathbb{R}^d$ if, and only if, there exists a essentially continuous (see Definition~\ref{def.essentially_continuous}) convex potential $\psi_\mu$ realizing this representation for $\mu$.
+In this case, $\psi_\mu$ is unique up to translations.
+Using the Prékopa-Leindler inequality, it was shown in~\cite{cordero2015moment} that the moment measure of $\psi_\mu$ is $\mu$ if and only if its Legendre transform $\varphi_\mu \eqdef \psi_\mu^*$ is a maximizer of

 The same result was recovered in~\cite{santambrogio2016dealing} using optimal transport, but this time for a dual perspective: a measure $\varrho$ is the Gibbs measure in~\eqref{eq.moment_measure_def} if and only if it minimizes